 Comment 9

-The propose rule change, and the Port of Tillamook Bay’s modified permit are not about the digestion of manure.
+The proposed rule change, and the Port of Tillamook Bay’s modified permit are not about the digestion of manure.

 “The temporary rule overview states that “DEQ proposes modifying the compost rules to ensure consistent requirements apply to the anaerobic digestion of manure.”
 (Emphasis ours.)
 However, the temporary rule does not actually require that a digester excluded from compost rules must digest any manure.
 A digester could operate entirely from non-‐manure “Type 3” feedstocks and still be excluded from the rule’s pathogen limitations requirements.
 The temporary rule thus starts out by ignoring DEQ’s own distinction of Type 3 feedstocks, as “determined by the Department to pose…a higher level of risk from physical contaminants and humans pathogens” compared to manure.
 Although manure is different than Type 3 feedstocks, the temporary rule attempts to treat them the same simply because they can both be placed in a digester.